 - Short-term obligations of corporations (banker's acceptances and commercial paper) organized in the United States with assets exceeding \$500 million and rated at the time of purchase at the highest classification established by at least two standard rating services.
-Such investments must mature within 180 days from the date of purchase, and may not exceed 10% of the corporation's outstanding obligations.
-No more than a combined 25% of the City's funds may be invested in banker's acceptances or commercial paper. - Money market mutual funds registered under the Investment Company Act of 1940 provided the portfolio of the money market mutual fund is limited to investments described within this section. - Interest bearing Bonds of any county, township, city, village, incorporated town, municipal corporation or school district of the State of Illinois, of any other state or of any agency of the State of Illinois or any other state.
-The bonds shall be rated at the time of purchase within the 4 highest general classifications established by a rating service of nationally recognized expertise. - Short-term discount obligations of the Federal National Mortgage Association (FNMA) or in shares of other forms of securities legally by savings and loan associations incorporated under the laws of this state or any other state or under the laws of the United States.

-Investments may be made only in

-those savings and loan associations of which the shares, or investment certificates are insured by the Federal Deposit Insurance Corporation (FDIC).

-- Public Treasurer's Investment Pool created under Section 17 of the State Treasurer Act.
-Funds managed, operated and administered by a bank or subsidiary of a bank.
+Such investments must mature within 180 days from the date of purchase, and may not exceed 10% of the corporations outstanding obligations.
+No more than a combined 25% of the City's funds may be invested in banker's acceptances or commercial paper. - Money market mutual funds registered under the Investment Company Act of 1940 provided the portfolio of the money market mutual fund is limited to investments described within this section. - ~~The Illinois Funds, including the Illinois Public Treasurer's Investment Pool, (IPTIP).~~ - ~~The Illinois Metropolitan Investment Fund, (IMET).~~ - Interest bearing Bonds of any county, township, city, village, incorporated town, municipal corporation or school district of the State of Illinois, of any other state or of any agency of the State of Illinois or any other state.
+The bonds shall be rated at the time of purchase within the 4 highest general classifications established by a rating service of nationally recognized expertise. - Short-term discount obligations of the Federal National Mortgage Association (FNMA) or in shares of other forms of securities legally by savings and loan associations incorporated under the laws of this state or any other state or under the laws of the United States. - Investments may be made only in those savings and loan associations of which the shares, or investment certificates are insured by the Federal Deposit Insurance Corporation (FDIC). - Public Treasurer's Investment Pool created under Section 17 of the State Treasurer Act.
+Funds managed, operated and administered by a bank or subsidiary of a bank. - ~~Derivatives only if Consistent with the GFOA Recommended Practice on Use of Derivatives by State and Local Governments, Attachment #2, extreme caution should be exercised in the use of derivative instruments.~~